Does Flaxseed Go Bad? Tips For Storing & Using This Valuable Super Food

 In the Freezer

-Because flaxseed meal has been processed down into smaller pieces, it is at a far greater risk for spoiling than whole seeds.
+Because flaxseed meal has been processed into smaller pieces, it’s at a far greater risk of spoiling than whole seeds.
 These pulverized pieces have more surface area exposed to light and oxygen and no longer have the benefit of being protected by an intact shell.

-Since flaxseed meal breaks down so quickly under the wrong conditions, it is advisable to only purchase whole seeds and grind them yourself at home.
-Ground seeds stored in the freezer should last about two months past the original expiration date.
+Since flaxseed meal breaks down so quickly under the wrong conditions, it’s advisable to only purchase whole seeds and grind them yourself at home.
+Ground seeds stored in the freezer should last about two months past the original whole-seed expiration date.

 Feature photo: ©gorchittza2012/Bigstock